Jenniffer Weigel: Personal

 Weigel is the daughter of the late Tim Weigel, a longtime Chicago television sports and news anchor, and his first wife, former WGN-AM radio reporter Kathy Worthington.
 She also is the sister of television newscaster Rafer Weigel.

 In June 1998, Weigel married Clay Champlin, a Chicago radio traffic and news reporter.
-They had their first child, son Britt Timothy Champlin, on April 14, 2006.
 They divorced in 2011.

 Weigel has said that her parents added an extra "f" in her first name to differentiate her, given how common her first name is.